Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

-\textbf{H/He ratio---} Within 1$\sigma$, the spectral indices of proton and helium spectra are the same above the knee and the spectra are softer than the all-particle spectrum~\cite{LHAASO:2024knt}, also shown in Fig.~\ref{fig:other_spec}.
-This implies that there is room to accommodate the rigidity-dependent knees of heavier components.
-If the hardening of the proton spectrum at $\sim$ 0.1~PeV was a surprising feature found by LHAASO, the softening of the helium spectrum in the same energy range is somewhat `expected' since the all-particle spectrum has a significant simple power-law feature with the single index of $\sim -$2.75~\cite{LHAASO:2024knt}.
-These features result in a very complex energy dependence of the ratio H/He, which transits unity twice in the range below the helium knee, as shown in panel B of Fig.~\ref{fig:other_spec}.
-Note that all kinetic energy-rigidity conversions in this work are based on the assumption of a pure $^4$He sample.
+\textbf{H/He ratio---} Above the knee, the spectral indices of proton and helium spectra are very similar within 1$\sigma$ and the spectra are softer than the all-particle spectrum~\cite{LHAASO:2024knt}, as shown in Fig.~\ref{fig:other_spec}.~This implies that there is room to accommodate the rigidity-dependent knees of heavier components.~If the hardening of the proton spectrum at $\sim$0.1~PeV was a surprising feature found by LHAASO, the softening of the helium spectrum in the same energy range is somewhat `expected' since the all-particle spectrum has a significant simple power-law feature with the single index of $\sim-$2.74~\cite{LHAASO:2024knt}.~These features result in a very complex energy dependence of the H/He ratio, which transits unity twice in the range below the helium knee, as shown in Fig.~\ref{fig:other_spec}B. Note that all kinetic energy-rigidity conversions in this work are based on the assumption of a pure $^4$He sample.

 This is a remarkable feature of the LHAASO measurements in contrast to the behavior at lower energies, i.e., the helium spectrum is softer than the proton spectrum in a wide energy range below the proton knee.
-This results in the H/He ratio increasing with energy from a minimum value of $\simeq 0.7$ at $E \sim 0.2$~PeV to a maximum value of $\simeq 1.4$.
-A crossing point at $E \sim 0.6$~PeV restores protons as the largest cosmic-ray component, a surprise following the strong helium spectrum hardening seen in space-borne data.
-Another at $E \sim 5$~PeV then sees helium overtake protons again, a reversal driven by the proton knee occurring at a lower energy than the helium knee.
+This results in the H/He ratio increasing with energy from a minimum value of $\sim$0.7 at $E \sim 0.2$~PeV to a maximum value of $\sim$1.4.
+The crossing point at $E \sim 0.7$~PeV marks protons restoring as the dominant cosmic ray component, a surprise following the strong helium spectrum hardening observed in space-borne data.~Another crossing at $E \sim 5$~PeV is then observed, the helium population overtaking protons again.
+The reversal is interpreted as driven by the proton knee occurring at a lower energy than the helium knee.

-Notably, at the highest energy measured by LHAASO, beyond the helium knee, the H/He ratio exhibits a resurgence, returning to approximately unity at $E \sim$ 10~PeV.
-This behavior might indicate a new proton-enriched CR source population in the multi-PeV regime, though current statistical limitations preclude definitive conclusions.

-\textbf{Implications---} LHAASO measurements reveal distinct spectral shapes in proton and helium spectra, with at least three energy-ordered transitions in cosmic ray component dominance.
-Such a complex energy dependence pattern variation is not expected based on the all-particle spectrum measurement alone, which manifests nearly a perfect single-index power-law form over the same energy range.
-These findings challenge current theoretical frameworks about cosmic ray origins.
-Some relevant features can be better understood from the proton and helium spectra in terms of rigidity (momentum per charge) and their ratio over a wide range from 10$^{-5}$ to 10~PV, as shown in Fig.~\ref{fig:other_spec_R}.
-For simplicity, only AMS-02, DAMPE and LHAASO data, which have reasonably small statistical uncertainties, are plotted.